SunlayGGX/Storm/README.md

 - **gravity (vector3, facultative)**: This is the gravity vector, in meter per second squared.
 Default value is { x=0.0, y=-9.81, z=0.0 }
 - **particleRadius (float, falcultative)**: This is the particle radius in meter.
 It is also what is used for display but has also a physical value.
 Default value is 0.05.
 - **kernelCoeff (float, falcultative)**: This is the kernel multiplicator coefficient (without unit).
 If this value is equal to 1.0, then the kernel length would be equal to the particle radius.
 Default value is 4.0.
+- **physicsTime (float, falcultative)**: This is the iteration loop physics time in seconds.
+If this value is less or equal to 0, then we would adapt it automatically using CFL condition.
+Default value is -1.

 #### Graphics
 - **cameraPosition (vector3, facultative)**: This is the camera (viewpoint) initial position.
 Each coordinate are meters.
 Default value is { x=0.0, y=0.0, z=-10.0 }.